fiattt/genesis/README.md

 ### What happens if EOS key does not validate?
 Registration Fallback will attempt to find a public key for the address, and fallback register it.

+### Do I need to agree on block numbers with others for block ranges?

+NO!
+That sounds like a recipe for indeterminism.
+The script will choose the deterministic end block for final snapshot, it's picks that block by detecting when the tokens were frozen.
+For ongoing snapshots the block ranges are determined by period, from the first block where the crowdsale had a transaction, to the last block of the defined period.

 ## Troubleshooting

 ### Tests are failing